kyperbelt/TTP-Compiler/README.md

 ![](https://github.com/kyperbelt/TTP_Compiler/actions/workflows/rust.yml/badge.svg)

 ### ⚠️DISCLAIMER⚠️
 > TTPC is still under development and some features may not function as intended.
-If you notice something is not working correctly please open an Issue to so that we can resolve it asap.
+If you notice something is not working correctly please open an Issue so that we can resolve it asap.

 A compiler/assembler for files written in TTPASM to work with Tak's Toy Processor.